-In all cases, CMI will not wait until it has the full picture before informing the regulator(s).
-Therefore, where CMI has cause to believe that malpractice or maladministration has, or is likely to, occur, and that this could have an Adverse Effect, it will not wait until it has completed any investigation before notifying the regulator(s).
-Where there is a credible allegation of suspected malpractice or maladministration that could constitute criminal activity, CMI may wish to consider whether they should notify the police as well as notifying the regulator(s).
+In all cases, CMI will not wait until it has the full picture before informing the Regulator(s).
+Therefore, where CMI has cause to believe that malpractice or maladministration has occurred, or is likely to occur and that this could have an Adverse Effect, it will not wait until it has completed any investigation before notifying the Regulator(s).
+Where there is a credible allegation of suspected malpractice or maladministration that could constitute criminal activity, CMI will consider whether to notify the police as well as notifying the Regulator(s).

-CMI and the CMI Centre are required to co-operate in full, providing information and taking any appropriate action.
+CMI and the CMI Centre are required to cooperate in full, providing information and taking any appropriate action.
+The following Regulators are those that will need to be notified of cases within their jurisdictions -